 - Talk about the toilet and how it works.
 With your help, let him empty his dirty diaper into the toilet and flush so he understands the process.

-- Scheduling potty breaks.
+- Schedule potty breaks.
 Have your child sit on the potty seat without a diaper for a few minutes at two-hour intervals, as well as right away in the morning and before/after naps.

-- Avoid questions that can be answered with a “no,” which will derail the process.
-For example, instead of asking, “Do you want to sit on the potty seat?” say, “It’s time to sit on the potty seat.”
+- Avoid questions that can be answered with a “no." For example, instead of asking, “Do you want to sit on the potty seat?” say, “It’s time to sit on the potty seat.”

 - Dress him in clothes that are easy to remove.
 Elastic-waist pants make the last-minute dashes easier!